treblalbert/Albert-Sticky-Notes/README.md

 A lightweight desktop sticky notes app with GitHub sync for sharing notes across computers.
 Microsoft's sticky notes suck, so I created my own sticky notes software.
+The .exe is already included in the dist folder.

 ## Features